algeboy/Glassbox/README.md

 ## Algebraic

-A minimal demonstration of universal algebra varieties and the their associated abstract categories.
+A minimal demonstration of universal algebra varieties and their associated abstract categories.
 This interprets the algebras as objects on the [countable sets](#countable).
 Since these categories are abstract, we  consider only their homomorphisms so they are called `Hom` which is a subtype of `ConFun`.
 The abstract categories are then demonstrated to inhabit algebraic structures themselves, but now in a larger universe for which we use Agda's own `Set`.

 ## Countable